Your ability to make decisions is key to intentional living

 Several factors make decision-making tough:

-• Fear of making the wrong choice: Ever worry you’ll make a decision you’ll regret?
+Fear of making the wrong choice: Ever worry you’ll make a decision you’ll regret?
 This fear can lead to analysis paralysis, where you’re so worried about choosing wrong that you don’t choose at all.
-(I have a friend who takes weeks to buy a new coffee maker—true story.)
+(I have a friend who took weeks to buy a new coffee maker.
+True story.)

 The power of confident decision-making